Thursday Theater Roundup

 The cast of "One Touch of Venus at the Shaw Festival in Niagara-on-the-Lake, Ont.

 "One Touch of Venus" through Oct.
-10 in the Royal George Theatre, Niagara-on-the-Lake, Ont. in a Shaw Festival production.
+10 in the Royal George Theatre, Niagara-on-the-Lake, Ont. in a production of the Shaw Festival.
 From the review: "With Weill’s music enhanced by S. J. Perelman’s book, and lyrics by the one-and-only Ogden Nash, the prospect is for top-level music and laughs.
 And to a large degree that’s what we get.
 But it doesn’t take long to discover that the joy of Ogden Nash’s lyrics can sometimes be diluted in the transfer from printed page to song...
 Directed by Eda Holmes, the large cast was given a lot of latitude to exploit the show’s louder, more boisterous possibilities." --Herman Trotter

 "An Ideal Husband" through Oct.
-31 at the Festival Theatre, Niagara-on-the-Lake, Ont., in a Shaw Festival production.
+31 at the Festival Theatre, Niagara-on-the-Lake, Ont., in a production of the Shaw Festival.
 From the review: "The intricacies of the plot — which, truth be told, is a little tiredly conceived and tends in spots toward the maudlin — all serve one over-arching and worthy point: We are all hopelessly imperfect creatures whose only hope for forgiveness comes through the redemptive power of love.
 It’s a beautifully simple, almost naive idea, and it’s what elevates the play beyond a chuckle-worthy society comedy.
 That it was written while Wilde was embroiled in a public scandal over his forbidden homosexuality, and from which he would never recover, lends the play’s storybook conclusion a gloss of wistful fantasy that makes it all the more compelling." --Colin Dabkowski

 Severn Thompson as Varya and Laurie Paton as Lyubov Andreyevna Ranyevskaya in "The Cherry Orchard" at the Shaw Festival.